Albanian revolt of 1912

-The Albanian revolt of 1912 (Kryengritja e vitit 1912, "Uprising of 1912"), also known as the Albanian War of Independence, was the last revolt against the Ottoman Empire's rule in Albania and lasted from January until August 1912.
+The Albanian revolt of 1912 (Kryengritja e vitit 1912, "Uprising of 1912") was the last revolt against the Ottoman Empire's rule in Albania and lasted from January until August 1912.
 The revolt ended when the Ottoman government agreed to fulfill the rebels' demands on 4 September 1912.
-Generally, Muslim Albanians fought against the Ottomans in the incoming Balkan War.
+Generally, Muslim Albanians fought against the Ottomans then governed by the Committee of Union and Progress.

 Prelude

-The main reasons for all these revolts were changes for Albanians introduced by Young Turks, including tax increases, conscription for Albanians in the Ottoman army, and the disarming of the Albanian civil population.
+The main reasons for all these revolts were changes for Albanians introduced by the Committee of Union and Progress (CUP), including tax increases, conscription for Albanians in the Ottoman army, and the disarming of the Albanian civil population.

-Albanians were not the only group to start a rebellion against the Young Turks government.
+Albanians were not the only group to start a rebellion against the CUP government.
 There were insurgencies in Syria and on the Arab peninsula.

 The first major Albanian revolt in 1910 led by Isa Boletini and Idriz Seferi was supported by Bulgaria and Montenegro.

-After two weeks of fierce fighting the Albanian rebels und Isa Boletini withdrew to the Drenicë region,while Idriz Seferi withdrew with his remaining soldiers to the Karadak region, where he continued his resistance.
+After two weeks of fierce fighting the Albanian rebels and Isa Boletini withdrew to the Drenicë region,while Idriz Seferi withdrew with his remaining soldiers to the Karadak region, where he continued his resistance.
 Sultan Mehmed V visited Pristina in June 1911 and declared an amnesty for all of those who had participated in the revolt, except for the ones who had committed murder.
 In order to calm the situation, the sultan introduced a number of concessions, including: